helecomika/yidangao/content/home/gallery.md

 weight: 66

 title: Gallery
-subtitle: Here is a collection of my photographs, see more on my [ins](https://www.instagram.com/helecomika/)
+subtitle: Here is a collection of my photographs, more on my [Instagram](https://www.instagram.com/helecomika/)

 design:
   columns: '1'